bileckme/OOPinPHP/README.md

 # OOP in PHP

 ## Basic OOP
-Understand basic object-orientation in PHP
+Understanding basic object-orientation in PHP

 ```
 abstract class A